 repK-r17 supporting up-to-32 repetitions is introduced and is applicable to Type 1 CG-PUSCH and Type 2 CG-PUSCH (irrespective of the activating DCI format).

 Note: No RAN1 spec impact is expected.

 The possible values of repK-r17 includes 16 and 32.
 FFS: other values.

-numberOfRepetition-r17 is not applicable to Type 1 CG-PUSCH.
+numberOfRepetition-r17 is not applicable to Type 1 CG-PUSCH repetition type A.